Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/vertex_groups/vertex_groups.rst

    One Vertex Group.

 Once a new Vertex Group has been added, the new Group appears in the vertex Groups panel.
-There you find 3 clickable elements:
+There you find three clickable elements:

 Group Name